-1.3 The MWLP for Hertfordshire, which covers the period of 2011-2026 currently comprises of the following documents:
+1.3 The current adopted Minerals and Waste Local Plan documents for Hertfordshire cover the period of 2011-2026 and are comprised of the following documents:

 - Waste Core Strategy and Development Management Policies DPD 2011-2026 (adopted 5th November 2012) which sets out the Waste Management Strategy - Waste Site Allocations Document DPD 2011-2026 (adopted on 15th July 2014) which sets out the existing waste sites and those sites with potential for future waste facilities. - Minerals Local Plan 2002-2016 (adopted March 2007) setting out the strategy for Minerals Planning.
 Including strategic policies to meet the aim for mineral extraction.